evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 Step 4: Connecting to the server
 --------------------------------

 The Evennia server is now up and running.
-You should now be able to login with any mud client or telnet client using the email address and password you specified when syncing the database.
+You should be able to login with any mud client or telnet client using the email address and password you specified when syncing the database.
 If you are just testing the server out on your local machine, the server name will most likely be ``localhost`` whereas the port used by default is ``4000``.